 BASIC_WORDLIST attributes table and the

-Partition-Specific Near Real Time Indexes
+Partition-Specific Near Real-Time Indexes

-Oracle Text supports partition-specific
+Oracle Text supports the partition-specific

 $G staging table back into the

-A maximum size for the near real-time
+To prevent the near real-time

 Sentiment Analysis and Collocates